MentorMate/node-project-cli/README.md

 ## Commands

 - `generate` / `g` `[project name]` - This command starts the process of generating your Node.js project.

-  You will have to answer a couple of question so the result will be customized according to your needs.
+  There are three main ways to generate your Node.js project:

+  - Interactive mode - `node-cli g [project name] --interactive`
+  - Generate fully featured express demo app - `node-cli g [project name] --example-app`
+  - No flags - by default, the `g` `[project name]` command will generate basic express app when no flags are supplied.

 - `version` / `v` / `--version` / `-v` - Outputs the current version of the CLI tool
 - `help` / `h` / `--help` / `-h` - Lists the available commands and their aliases

+### Flags

+- `--interactive` - Start interactive mode.
+You will have to answer a couple of questions so the result will be customized according to your needs.
+- `--example-app` - Generate automatically fully featured express demo application

 ## Features

-The `generate` command will start prompting question so you can customize the project you want to create.
+The `generate` command in `interactive` mode will start prompting question so you can customize the project you want to create.
 After the initial naming you will be provided with the following options:

 ### Framework

 - Express
-- Nest.js - this option will automatically install its predefined linter settings and will always ues TypeScript
+- Nest.js - this option will automatically install its predefined linter settings and will always use TypeScript

 ### Language

-Although you will be provided with two options - `TypeScript` and `Vanilla JS` the usage of the latter is strongly discouraged.
-Only for edge cases, small projects and only after getting permission from your project's architect/team lead you should choose the `Vanilla JS` option
+Although you will be provided with two options - `TypeScript` and `JavaScript` the usage of the latter is strongly discouraged.
+Only for edge cases, small projects and only after getting permission from your project's architect/team lead you should choose the `JavaScript` option

-### Module type

-You can choose the type of modules you are going to use in your project.
-The available options are:

-- CommonJS modules
-- ES Modules

 ### Features select